TOPIC 2: THERMAL PHYSICS

 Figure 1.
 Conduction through a metal rod

 Liquids are poor conductors.
-This is because the forces are weak betwen particles in a liquid as discussed in section 2.1a.
+This is because the forces are weak between particles in a liquid as discussed in section 2.1a.
 If particles gain energy and vibrate, it has less effect on the near neighbours because of this weak bonding.

 Gases are very poor conductors.
 This is because the particles are so far apart that collisions are unlikely.
 In addition, the forces are negligible.
 If we heat one part of a gas, the particles do not affect other near neighbouring regions of the gas and conduction does not occur efficiently.

 Any poor conductor is called a thermal insulator.
 Air is an excellent thermal insulator, so clothing that traps air will prevent conduction.
-Examples include thick winter jackets, woolen clothing such as hats, and down feather sleeping bags.
+Examples include thick winter jackets, woollen clothing such as hats, and down feather sleeping bags.
 They all have trapped air, so insulate us in cold weather - they prevent thermal conduction taking place.
 Double glazing in cold countries uses a trapped layer of air (or a vacuum with no particles of air at all) to prevent heat conduction.

 Figure 2.
 Insulated clothing with trapped air